 Trying Not to Cry: After losing her bow to Clint Barton, she, visibly affected, put on her glasses to hide her eyes and actually quoted this trope not wanting The Avengers to see her cry.
 We never saw if she succeeded or not.

 Unlimited Wardrobe: While in civilian clothes, she never wears the same outfit, ever.
 This applies to her dresses as well.
-An special mention goes to Hawkeye vol. 2 where she debuts a new outfit every issue.
+An special mention goes to Hawkeye vol. 4 where she debuts a new outfit (and sometimes several) every issue.

 Vapor Wear: While using her first costume, many panels showed prominently her lack of a bra.
 In her second costume, she goes even further by having holes in the sides of her hips and waist showing a lack of panties.

-She is also scolded by Noh-Varr for being purposely negative after she finds out that his ship runs on belief.
+In Young Avengers, she is scolded by Noh-Varr for being purposely negative after she finds out that his ship runs on belief.

 Wise Beyond Their Years: She is so comfortable with who she is, what she does, how she does it and what other people think about it that in some ways she’s the oldest of the Young Avengers, even more than Marvel Boy and Ms. America.